polterguy/phosphorusfive/plugins/p5.types/README.md

 ### Common helper Active Events

-The *[p5.types.can-convert]* Active Event, determines if some value can somehow, legally, be converted into "something else", or if a conversion attempt will throw an exception.
+The *[p5.types.can-convert]* Active Event, determines if some value can somehow legally be converted into "something else", or if a conversion attempt will throw an exception.
 Example can be found below.

 ```